Farmers Insurance Open Betting Tips

 The Market Leaders

-Following a rolling profit of 463 points in 2019, i am looking for an even better 2020.
-Each week I will pick between 2 to 4 selections at each event on the European and PGA Tours, and suggest a suitable staking plan.
+Following a rolling profit of 300 points for the 2019 & 2020 seasons, I am looking for a great 2021, and have some great bets lined up for events throughout the year on both the PGA and European Tours.
+Each week I will pick between two to four selections at each event, and suggest a suitable staking plan.